Positive equilibria in mass action networks: geometry and bounds: Conclusions

 \section{Conclusions}

-We have presented approaches characterising positive nondegenerate equilibria of a mass action network based on the network's basic properties, such as the number of species and reactions, the rank, and the configuration of its sources.
+We have presented approaches characterising the positive equilibrium set of a mass action network based on the network's basic properties, such as the number of species and reactions, the rank, and the configuration of its sources.
 These approaches begin with writing down alternative systems of equations, often simpler than the original mass action equations, whose solutions are in smooth, one-to-one correspondence with positive equilibria.
 Moreover, degeneracy or nondegeneracy of equilibria can also be inferred from the alternative systems.

 We demonstrated the usefulness of these alternative systems via a number of results and examples, some drawn from the biological literature (see, in particular, \Cref{ex:2site,,exBIOMD,,ex664}).
 We saw the usefulness of these techniques in parameterising equilibria; in providing bounds on positive nondegenerate equilibria; in characterising the parameter set for multistationarity; and in studying bifurcations.
 Many of the claims follow from direct calculation or simple applications of B\'ezout's theorem, Descartes' rule of signs, the BKK theorem, and so forth, to the alternative systems.